-Around 2.7 million Australians suffer from Asthma, and of those 4 out of 5 will also experience allergies, which means all that spring clean dust and pesky pollen in the air can be triggering for symptoms and flare ups.
+Around 2.7 million Australians suffer from Asthma, and of those 4 out of 5 will also experience allergies, which means finding the right products to use around the home can be difficult, especially when it comes to cleaning.

-Koh caught up with Adele Taylor from The National Asthma Council about their Sensitive Choice program, which focuses on helping people with asthma and allergies breathe a little easier, not just in spring, but all year round.
+Koh caught up with Adele Taylor from The National Asthma Council about their Sensitive Choice program, which focuses on helping people with asthma and allergies breathe a little easier.

 Read on for some tips to keep allergies and asthma at bay around the home, and how the Sensitive Choice blue butterfly is helping take the hard work out of choosing allergy friendly products.